 They’re one of the most expensive personal items you’ll ever buy.

-In the U.S, the average price for one hearing aid is a staggering $2300.
+In the U.S, the average price for a pair of hearing aids is a staggering $4600.

 With prices like that, it’s only natural to wonder how you might save money on hearing aids.